-TL;DR: Intent signals and intent data are two complementary approaches to identifying prospects at the right moment.
-Intent signals detect concrete events (fundraising, hiring, job changes); intent data captures digital behaviors revealing growing interest (online searches, content consumption).
-Combined in a scoring system, they transform blind prospecting into a targeted approach that increases conversion rates by 25 to 30%.
-This guide covers everything: definitions, taxonomy of 14 signal types, capture mechanisms, Balance scoring method, tools at every budget, real case studies, and mistakes to avoid.
+TL;DR: Intent signals and intent data are two complementary ways to find prospects at the right moment.
+Intent signals detect concrete events (fundraising, hiring, job changes); intent data captures digital behaviors that reveal growing interest (online searches, content consumption).
+Combined in a scoring system, they turn blind prospecting into targeted outreach that increases conversion rates by 25 to 30%.
+This guide covers definitions, a taxonomy of 14 signal types, capture mechanics, the Balance scoring method, tools at every budget, a real case study, and the mistakes worth avoiding.

 What is an intent signal?

-An intent signal is a concrete, verifiable event in a company’s life that reveals a potential need and creates a window of opportunity to reach out.
+An intent signal is the context a company is in.
+A concrete, verifiable event in a company’s life that reveals a potential need and creates a window of opportunity to reach out.

-The idea isn’t new.
-As early as the 1950s, researchers clipped newspaper articles to spot economic events likely to create sales opportunities.
-What’s changed is the scale: today, platforms like Rodz operate 350+ scrapers that continuously query 250+ data sources — both public and partner — to detect these events in real time.
+The underlying idea isn’t new.
+In the 1950s, researchers clipped newspaper articles to spot economic events likely to create sales openings.
+What’s changed is scale: today, Rodz runs 350+ scrapers that continuously query 250+ data sources, both public and partner, to detect these events in real time.
 The result: 14 types of intent signals, each configurable with 222 parameters to fit any industry, offering, and target market.

-Unlike cold prospecting where you contact companies with no context, signals let you arrive at the right moment with the right message.
+Cold prospecting contacts companies without any context.
+Signals let you arrive at the right moment with a relevant message.
 A company that just raised funds has budget.
-A company hiring 5 sales reps is building its go-to-market.
-A new VP of Sales is reevaluating the tools in place.
-Each event tells a story — and that story gives you a legitimate reason to start a conversation.
+A company hiring five sales reps is building its go-to-market.
+A new VP of Sales is re-evaluating the tools in place.
+Each event tells you something about the company’s situation, and that situation gives you a legitimate reason to start a conversation.

 Why signals change everything

-The fundamental problem with traditional B2B prospecting is timing.
+The core problem with traditional B2B prospecting is timing.
 According to Forrester, only 5% of companies are actively buying at any given moment.
-The other 95% aren’t in a buying cycle — contacting them is rolling the dice.
-Intent signals solve this by identifying companies going through a pivotal moment: a change, growth, or reorganization that creates a need you can address.
+The other 95% aren’t in a buying cycle, so contacting them is rolling the dice.
+Intent signals fix this by identifying companies going through a pivotal moment: a change, growth phase, or reorganization that creates a need you can address.

 The results are measurable.
-Sales teams that leverage intent signals typically see:
+Sales teams that use intent signals typically see:

 - 3 to 5x higher response rates compared to cold campaigns

-- 30 to 50% shorter sales cycles thanks to optimal timing
+- 30 to 50% shorter sales cycles thanks to better timing

-- 2x higher MQL-to-customer conversion thanks to contextual relevance
+- 2x higher MQL-to-customer conversion because the outreach fits the context

 What is intent data?

-Intent data refers to behavioral data automatically collected from a prospect’s digital actions that reveal growing interest in a topic, product, or solution category.
+Intent data is behavioral data automatically collected from a prospect’s digital actions that reveals growing interest in a topic, product, or solution category.

 Concretely, intent data captures behaviors like: